The origins of Trinidad Carnival

-Characters from the earliest Carnival include the pis-en-lit, who walks around in a nightgown waving a chamber pot, and the Dame Lorraine, a man in a dress with enormously stuffed bosom and bottom.
-Some of these traditions have endured, but most of them are fading fast, replaced by the beads and feathers of Brazilianstyle costumes.
+Characters from the earliest Carnival include the Pis-en-Lit, who walks around in a nightgown waving a chamber pot, and the Dame Lorraine, a man in a dress with enormously stuffed bosom and bottom.
+Some of these traditions have endured, but most of them are fading fast, replaced by the beads and feathers of Brazilian-style costumes.
 But Carnival is driven by what the people want.

 Businesses and the middle class have gentrified and popularised the festival over the last century, with formal competitions and committees taking some of the sting and violence out of the festival.
 There are still some sectors of society that consider Carnival as too lewd or morally unacceptable to participate or even spectate.
-Nevertheless, it has evolved into a festival celebrated (or avoided) by young and old, of every class, creed and colour, in what truly is a spectacle of creativity and resilience, and an exposition of all the nation’s strengths and weaknesses.
+Nevertheless, it has evolved into a festival celebrated (or avoided) by young and old, of every class, creed and colour, in what truly is a showcase of creativity and resilience, and an exposition of all the nation’s strengths and weaknesses.
 It has evolved into one of international stature, and the signature event on Trinidad’s cultural calendar.

 Carnival really isn’t just the Monday and Tuesday – it’s a whole season that essentially starts the day after Christmas Day.
 Carnival parties (or fetes) begin, and the radio airwaves and local TV music channels are inundated with the latest soca music.
 It is the irresistible rhythms and infectious melodies of soca – pioneered by Garfield Blackman (aka Ras Shorty I) in the 70s as a fusion of calypso and Indian music – that are the driving force on the road Carnival Monday and Tuesday, and in all the pre-Carnival parties.

-Indeed, there has been much controversy about whether these expensive all-inclusive bands provide real value for money and whether they couldn’t actually produce their costumes (often mass-produced in Asia and Latin America now, rather than traditionally with colunteers in local mas camps) for much less.
+Indeed, there has been much controversy about whether these expensive all-inclusive bands provide real value for money and whether they couldn’t actually produce their costumes (often mass-produced in Asia and Latin America now, rather than traditionally with volunteers in local mas camps) for much less.
 But for the moment, it seems in the absence of regulations or an all-out public boycott, rising costume prices are here to stay.

 The entire climate of the island changes in the new year.
 Droves of would-be masqueraders also hit the gym and local parks like the Queen’s Park Savannah to get into shape for the festivities.
 There are several big parties a week, many offering the ubiquitous “all-inclusive” party experience and featuring performances from the biggest soca stars.

 This celebration of love is the start of the mas.
 Once the sun comes up, most J’Ouvert players stagger into bed to sleep off the highs (natural or induced) and get some shut-eye before the activities of Monday carnival officially start.
 The streets are often deserted, with large grease and paint stains on pavement walls the only evidence of the earlier celebrations.

 Around 11am the action picks up again as thousands flock into Port of Spain, the country’s capital, to meet the band with which they’ve enlisted to play (or intend to crash).
 Almost no-one is in full costume, though – the joy is in just being in the streets.
 The object for most bands is to follow a specific route passing before all the judging posts, where adjudicators will choose the next Band of the Year.
 At each of these judging points, the bands slow down and the masqueraders get the chance to play themselves – or really let go!
 Band DJs then choose the most popular party tunes to whip up the crowd into a frenzy.
 The judges then count the number of times each song is played, and the leader wins the Road March title.

 The only break in the activities – allowing those who have not slept since the previous Thursday night a little rest – comes on Monday night, though some people still party all through the night into Tuesday morning.
 Tuesday starts early, and the bands march through the streets once more, stopping only for lunch, and going until they can go no more.
-Some with less energy crash at sundown, but other keep going with the bands, following the huge music trucks until late at night, often ending up at a Last Lap fete.
+Some with less energy crash at sundown, but other keep going with the bands, following the huge music trucks until late at night, maybe ending up at a Last Lap fete.
 Then and only then do we all finally get some sleep.